Why do large corporations invest in startups?

 We’ve mentioned that many corporations, particularly in the tech sector, are interested in supporting new businesses developing AI.
 This points to one of the major reasons large businesses are interested in smaller ones, it is these startups which so often pioneer the technologies of tomorrow – Microsoft was once a startup - and the big corporates want a piece of that action.

-Startups will often be university spin-outs, set up to develop and commercialise the research of top academics in their field or they’re set up by specialists who already have the idea for some ground-breaking technology.
+Startups will often be university spin-outs, set up to develop and commercialise the research of top academics in their field, or they are set up by specialists who already have the idea for some ground-breaking technology.
 They bring a drive, focus and enthusiasm that big corporations cannot replicate, even in the most lavishly funded laboratories.

 This is not limited to AI.
 Around the world, thousands of startups are engaged in exploring new possibilities in transport, healthcare, finance, education and other sectors.